 Ulcerative colitis is a long-term condition that causes inflammation in the large intestine and the rectum.
 It can also cause skin problems.

-This article explores how skin conditions are related to ulcerative colitis (UC), which is a type of inflammatory bowel disease (IBD).
+This article explores how skin conditions are related to ulcerative colitis (UC), a type of inflammatory bowel disease (IBD).

-It also considers how to reduce skin problems during a flare-up and when to see a doctor.
+It also considers how to reduce skin problems during a flare-up and when to visit a doctor.

-There is a range of different skin conditions that are associated with UC.
+Many skin conditions are associated with UC.
 These are explored below.

 Erythema nodosum is the most common skin issue for people who also have UC.
-Up to
+Approximately

-Erythema nodosum causes tender red nodules to appear on a person’s arms or legs.
+Erythema nodosum causes tender red nodules on a person’s arms or legs.
 These nodules may look like bruises.

-In people with UC, this skin rash tends to come up during a flare-up and go away when UC is in remission.
+In people with UC, this skin rash tends to appear during a flare-up and goes away when UC is in remission.

 This skin rash begins as a cluster of blisters on the shins, ankles, or arms.
 It often spreads and can form deep ulcers.
-If not kept clean, this may become infected.
+If not kept clean, the ulcers may become infected.

-Researchers believe this condition is caused by a problem with the immune system that may be linked to the cause of UC.
+Researchers believe a problem with the immune system that may be linked to the cause of UC causes pyoderma gangrenosum.

 Psoriasis is a skin condition caused by a problem with the immune system.
-It leads to red, patchy skin, covered with a build-up of dead skin cells.
+It leads to discolored, patchy skin covered with a buildup of dead skin cells.

 Many people with UC and other types of IBD are also affected by psoriasis.

-This 2015 study found that there were some genetic links between the genes that cause IBD and those that cause psoriasis.
+A 2015 study found some genetic links between the genes that cause IBD and those that cause psoriasis.
 More research is needed to understand these connections fully.

 Hives are red raised spots that may appear as a rash anywhere on the body.
 They form due to a reaction in the immune system.

-Sometimes people react to the medication they are taking for UC, which can cause chronic hives.
+Sometimes, people react to the medication they take for UC, which can cause chronic hives.

 Researchers do not fully understand the cause, but they think it may relate to inflammation as a result of bacteria in the gut.
 Having IBD makes it more likely a person will develop BADAS.